 - Loss of romance or failure to make partner a priority.

 - Boredom and the same regular routine.

-- Financial constraints, debt and unsustainability.
+- Financial constraints, debt, and unsustainability.

 It should be a top priority to communicate, discussing feelings and concerns both before and after getting married.
 Couples counseling and marriage counseling are healthy, smart choices when facing the struggles inherent in combining lives.
-A marriage counselor can offer the guidance and perspective to help newlyweds reduce fighting, and marriage workshops are a wonderful way to strengthen the relationship through positive interaction and learned communication skills.
+A marriage counselor can offer guidance and perspective to help newlyweds reduce fighting, and marriage workshops are a wonderful way to strengthen the relationship through positive interaction and learned communication skills.

-The bottom lines is problems are common in the first year of marriage, cropping up as the excitement and newness wears off and reality sets in.
+The bottom lines are problems are common in the first year of marriage, cropping up as the excitement and newness wears off and reality sets in.
 Married life is far different than dating, and little differences that seemed unimportant or non-existent become major conflicts after getting married.
-At Great Lakes Psychology Group, we strive to create a positive, proactive environment for newlyweds to discuss their problems and create long-term strategies to keep them as happy as the day they said “I do”.
+At Great Lakes Psychology Group, we strive to create a positive, proactive environment for newlyweds to discuss their problems and create long-term strategies to keep them as happy as the day they said: “I do”.
 Contact us today to start building a lifetime of love!